soundeffects/relictus/README.md

 # Relictus
 _A text adventure in space._
-Made by James Youngblood.
-Working on it for HackTheU at the University of Utah, 2020.
 Go to https://relictus.herokuapp.com to play.

 > ✨ Bootstrapped with Create Snowpack App (CSA).